howtographql/howtographql/content/backend/graphql-java/8-subscriptions.md

 ---
 title: Subscriptions
+pageTitle: Implementing a GraphQL Subscriptions Server with Java
 description: Find out more about GraphQL subscriptions in Java
 question: Can a GraphQL asynchronously push data to the client?
 answers: ["Not yet, this feature is still only a proposal", "Yes, all servers and clients are required to support this feature", "Yes, but not all servers and clients support it", "No"]